danielsobrado/CCDAK-Exam-Questions/Zookeeper/README.md

 - **Cluster Coordination**: ZooKeeper is used by Kafka for leader election, cluster membership, and topic configuration management.
 - **Configuration Management**: Stores configuration data and metadata for Kafka brokers, topics, and other entities.

+Zookeeper's internal data structure is a tree:
+- Each node is called a zNode
+- Each zNode has a path
+- zNodes can be persistent or ephemeral
+- Each zNode can store data
+- You cannot rename a zNode
+- Each zNode can be watched for changes

 ### ZooKeeper Configuration Parameters

 Understanding key ZooKeeper configuration parameters is essential for setting up and managing a robust Kafka environment: